anhinga/fluid/Id_Mult_for_LSTM_GRU_MGU.md

 and another one as the "modulating input" ("multiplicative mask", "gate").

-The presence of these contructions is very convenient and tends to add to the expressive power of the networks in question.
+The presence of these constructions is very convenient and tends to add to the expressive power of the networks in question.
 For example, in 1987 Jordan Pollack found those constructions useful when researching the neural networks as a computational platform: